WBS-TW/CPxplorer/inst/instructions_CPquant.md

 The input excel file should be exported from the Skyline results table.
 It should include the following column with the names:
 `Replicate Name`: sample name
 `Sample Type`: the following characters can be used, _Unknown_ (which is the sample to be quantified), _Blank_ (field blanks and procedural blanks are not distinguished), _Standard_ (standard used for quantification), _Quality Control_ (standard/sample used to determine the recovery).
-`Molecule List`: compounds used internal standards are denoted `IS`, recovery standards as `RS`.
-`Molecule`: PCA homologue group.
-`Area`: integrated area from Skyline.
-`Mass Error PPM`: might be exported from Skyline but currently not used by CPquant.
-`Isotope Label Type`: Quan or Qual.
-`Chromatogram Precursor M/Z`: might be exported from Skyline but currently not used by CPquant.
-`Analyte Concentration`: For standards only.
-This is the standard concentrations/amounts.
-This column could be in concentration or weight/amount unit depending on the user input.
-It will affect the final quantification unit.
 `Batch Name`: For standards only (leave blank for Unknown).
 This will determine which standards that belongs to a calibration series as well as which carbon chain groups to quantify with the standard.
 The naming of the Batch Name should be: CarbonGroups_StandardName.
 An underscore is a separator for the carbon chain group and standard name.
 Example A: C10-C13_StandardA.
 This standard will then be used to quantify carbon chains C10, C12, C13 (the hyphen specify the range of carbon chains).
 This belongs to the StandardA which can be at different Analyte Concentration for the same calibration series.
 Example B: C14_52%Cl.
 This standard will only quantify C14 carbon chains.
 It specifies 52% chlorine content (although this information is not needed for quantification).
+`Molecule List`: compounds used internal standards are denoted `IS`, recovery standards as `RS`.
+`Molecule`: PCA homologue group.
+`Area`: integrated area from Skyline.
+`Analyte Concentration`: For standards only.
+This is the standard concentrations/amounts.
+This column could be in concentration or weight/amount unit depending on the user input.
+It will affect the final quantification unit.
+`Mass Error PPM`: might be exported from Skyline but currently not used by CPquant.
+`Isotope Label Type`: Quan or Qual.
+`Chromatogram Precursor M/Z`: the m/z values of the ion (not used by CPquant).
+`Sample Dilution Factor`: indicate the dilution (>1) or concentration factor (<1).
+Default from Skyline is 1 (no dilution).
+`Transition Note`: internal information transferred from CPions used for calculating the correct isotope ratio.

 ## Quantification Inputs tab
 __Import excel file from Skyline__: This is the excel file from the Report export function of Skyline.
-__Concentration unit__: an optional input to indicate the concentration (or amount) unit of the Analyte Concentration in the Skyline report (e.g. ng/mL or ng).
+__Concentration unit__: an optional input to indicate the concentration (or amount) unit of the Analyte Concentration (e.g. ng/mL or ng).
 After loading the excel, allow for the Area plot to show up before pressing the "Proceed" button, otherwise error will occur.

 After loading the data, the user can choose the options:
-__Subtraction by blank?__: If "Yes, by avg area of blanks", then the area for each Molecule will be subtracted with the average of all blank samples.
+__Subtraction by blank?__: If "Yes, by avg area of blanks", then the area for each Molecule will be subtracted with the average area of all blank samples.
 __Correct with RS area?__: If "Yes", then the area of each Molecule will the normalized to the recovery standard (RS) area for each sample.
-__Calculate recovery?__: If "Yes", requires samples with the `Sample Type` designated as "Quality Control" that include the spiked concentrations of IS and RS corresponding mount/concentrations.
+__Calculate recovery?__: If "Yes", requires samples with the `Sample Type` designated as "Quality Control" that include the spiked concentrations of
+IS and RS corresponding mount/concentrations.
 __Calculate MDL?__: If "Yes", then calculates the method detection limits based on blank samples.
 If no blank subtraction then MDL = avg + 3 * standard deviation of blank samples.
 If blank subtraction then MDL = 3 * standard deviation of blank samples.